 How Panorays Helps Manage Third-Party Risk

-While the NIST CF is a comprehensive framework for organizations to start building a cybersecurity strategy that includes third-party risk management, it has limitations.
-It does not adequately address newly evolving threats or technologies, prioritize different risks, threats and vulnerabilities, or identify the necessary controls to mitigate or remediate them.
+While the NIST CSF is a comprehensive framework for organizations to start building a cybersecurity strategy that includes third-party risk management, it has limitations.
+It does not adequately address newly evolving threats or technologies, prioritize different risks, threats, and vulnerabilities, or identify the necessary controls to mitigate or remediate them.
 As organizations increasingly rely on SaaS applications for various technologies and services, assessing third party risks has become more complex, and organizations rely on various tools to help them.
 When it comes to third-party risk management tools, there is no magic bullet.
 But using combinations of tools makes cyber risk management far more effective.

-Together the cybersecurity questionnaire and external attack surface assessment provide comprehensive visibility into your third-party risk and a quick and simple method for remediation.
+Together, the cybersecurity questionnaire and external attack surface assessment provide comprehensive visibility into your third-party risk and a quick and simple method for remediation.

 Want to learn more about how you can manage third-party risk across your extended attack surface?
 Get a demo today.